Services and facilities at the Humanities Library

 The Multimedia Room on the first floor houses the library’s CD, Blu-ray, and DVD collections.

-Portable DVD players are available to borrow from the staff desk.
-The Multimedia Room also has equipment for listening to CDs.
+Portable DVD players are also available to borrow from the staff desk.
+The Multimedia Room has equipment for listening to CDs, LPs and audio cassettes.
+An electric piano (with headphones) is on the first floor.
+Please speak to library staff if you need help with any of the equipment.

 Other services and facilities